staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 <!-- -->

-> Secrets stored in your Postman Vault are redacted when they're logged to the [Postman Console](/docs/sending-requests/troubleshooting-api-requests/).
+> Secrets stored in your Postman Vault are masked when they're logged to the [Postman Console](/docs/sending-requests/troubleshooting-api-requests/).

 ## Fix unresolved vault secrets